1997 South Korean presidential election

 Presidential elections were held in South Korea on 18 December 1997.
-The result was a victory for opposition candidate Kim Dae-jung, who won with 40.3 percent of the vote.
+The result was a victory for opposition candidate Kim Dae-jung, who won with 40% of the vote.
 When he took office in 1998, it marked the first time in Korean history that the ruling party peacefully transferred power to the opposition party.

 Nominations

 National Congress for New Politics

 The NCNP National Convention was held on 19 May at Olympic Gymnastics Arena.
 Kim Dae-jung, a former 6-term lawmaker from South Jeolla, was nominated for president, defeating Chyung Dai-chul, a former four-term lawmaker from Seoul.

 New Korea Party

 The ruling New Korea Party's presidential nominating convention took place on 21 July at Olympic Gymnastics Arena, during which former Prime Minister Lee Hoi-chang defeated former Gyeonggi governor Lee In-je after two rounds of voting and became the party's nominee.

 United Liberal Democrats

 The ULD National Convention held on 24 June at Olympic Gymnastics Arena overwhelmingly nominated 8-term lawmaker Kim Jong-pil from South Chungcheong for president.